openstack/cinder/doc/source/devref/api_conditional_updates.rst

 To solve this we have 2 options:

-- Create a specific query for MySQL using a feature only available in MySQL, which is an update with a left self join.
+- Create a specific query for MySQL engines using an update with a left self join, which is a feature only available in MySQL.
 - Use a trick -using a select subquery- that will work on all DBs.

 Considering that it's always better to have only 1 way of doing things and that